-As far as outside features go, you won’t be seeing much here.
 Even with the GUI installed for YouTube DL, things are pretty standard and simple.
 You can add URLs to your download list, view downloads, and that’s about it.
 Downloads, when completed, will be added to your personal hard drive, where you can view your completed content.
 GitHub has a full list of keywords and terminal instructions on how you can use commands to change the appearance and content of your download, but overall, things are pretty standard within YouTube DL.
 If you’re comfortable with command lines and terminal interfaces, as well as adding programs to your user PATH on Windows, this is definitely the best option.

 KeepVid is our favorite website to download audio, video, or both from a YouTube video quickly and easily, so it’s no surprise that their Chrome extension is our favorite of the bunch.
 Though not perfect by any means, KeepVid’s own extension seems to work better than any of the others we’ve tested, with more stability, more reliability, and a better instruction guide than any other extension out there for downloading videos.
 The steps are simple: install TamperMonkey, an extension available right inside the Chrome store that allows for special userscripts.
 Once TamperMonkey’s been installed into Chrome, you have the option to add KeepVid’s own userscript from their website.
 Unlike script and command lines like YouTube DL above, downloading a userscript from TamperMonkey and putting it into effect is as easy as a few clicks—you won’t have to do anything else.